 Using both quantitative and qualitative methods, her research broadly examines the need for equity, diversity, and inclusion in the workplace, along with possible interventions.
-Some current projects of hers specifically use an intersectional lens while considering male allyship for gender equity along with mental health disclosure.
+Current projects of hers specifically use an intersectional lens while considering male allyship for gender equity, while newer work explores the experiences of job seekers with disabilities.

-When not working on research, she may be found with friends and family, taking photos of nature, listening to music, or reading.
+When not working on research, she may be found with friends and family, traveling, listening to music, dancing, or thrifting.

 Learn more about Janice via her website.